1 9 7 7 – 1 9 8 4 (USA)

 Fantasy Island consisted of several different stories each week played out against a common background.

-The backdrop of the show was romantic indeed: a remote tropical island resort where each visitor could have one lifelong dream come true by paying a mere $10,000.
+The backdrop of the show was a remote tropical island resort where each visitor could have one lifelong dream fulfilled by paying an undisclosed amount of money.
 EG: a frustrated salesman who wanted to score the business deal of his life, or a homely guy wanting to become a sex symbol.

 Many of the stories involved glamour and excitement for ordinary people whose lives were, for the most part, boring.
 There was usually some element of danger or a twist of fate, but everything always worked out just right on Fantasy Island.